GlykeriaStr/CV/README.md

 - Monitor inventory of supplies on hand
 - Processed payments, refunds and replacements as necessary to help customers troubleshoot their issues
 - Performed pre-shift and post-shift duties, such as setting up and clearing out
-- Dealt with difficult situations with patience and calm demeanour when customers were being inappropriate
+- Dealt with difficult situations with patience and calm demeanour when needed

+**Blues Kitchen** (2015 - 2016 / 2017 - 2018)
+Server

+- Serve food and begerages in an efficient, courteous and professional manner
+- Formally recognised for excellent customer service on numerous occasions
+- Skillfully anticipated and addressed guest service needs
+- Dealing with complaints
+- Effectively communicating with kitchen staff regarding customer's allergies, dietany needs and other special requests

 **Theatre (2012 - 2020)**

+**Assassin's Creed: Origins** (2017)
+Voice Actor

+- Voiced one of the character's of the Video Game speaking in ancient Greek

 **National Theatre** (April 2016 - August 2016)
 Actor

 - Member of a six people cast under the direction of Simon Godwin.

-**Assassin's Creed: Origins** (2017)
-Voice Actor

-- Voiced one of the character's of the Video Game speaking in ancient Greek

 **Theatre** (2012 - 2013)
 Director's Assistant